 The Solution: Service tracking by AWARDS BillingBuilder™

-Every Foothold client is supported by a dedicated Senior Project Manager (SPM).
-Accompanied by a Foothold Implementation Consultant, the SPM sat down with program staff from the agency to provide an overview of the state’s documentation requirements through the lens of the AWARDS BillingBuilder.
+Every Foothold client is supported by a dedicated Senior Customer Success Manager (CSM).
+Accompanied by a Foothold Implementation Consultant, the CSM sat down with program staff from the agency to provide an overview of the state’s documentation requirements through the lens of the AWARDS BillingBuilder.
 This feature tracks the agency’s services throughout a client’s history in the program—documenting everything from intake, progress notes, and Wellness Recovery Action Plans through outcomes—and generates claims automatically.
-Building on the experience of similar agencies in the Foothold community, the SPM helped identify omissions in the agency’s data entry and suggested ways the staff could streamline reporting.
+Building on the experience of similar agencies in the Foothold community, the CSM helped identify omissions in the agency’s data entry and suggested ways the staff could streamline reporting.
 BillingBuilder pulls information directly from the service fields, so once those data omissions were corrected, more claims were generated, including those previously overlooked.

 The Result: $22,000 in reimbursements

 In addition to helping refine the agency’s operations, the exercise resulted in a recouping of $22,000 in Medicaid reimbursements immediately — with a promise of more complete and accurate billing going forward.
 The agency staff were united by this success with a renewed appreciation of AWARDS and Foothold’s customer support model.

 Year Founded: 1977

 Location: Central New York